andrazgun/MQA-Project-Software-Testing-course/README.md

-# Scoala Informala de IT
-Software manual tester course
+Software manual tester course @Informal School for IT

-Final project - Manual testing for https://www.fashiondays.ro/
+Manual and automated testing for e-commerce website https://www.fashiondays.ro/

+For the final project at the end of the class course, the e-commerce website https://www.fashiondays.ro/ was selected.

+-= Project structure =-
+- Presentation
+- Mind map
+- Test suite and Test Cases
+- Screenshots
+- Bugs
+- Test Report